ticketmaster/react-native-ticketmaster-ignite/README.md

 #### useIgnite

-To handle authentication in a React Native app you can either use the AccountsSDK module mentioned in the below section or you can use the `useIgnite` hook.
+To handle authentication in a React Native app you can either use the `AccountsSdk` module detailed in the next section or you can use the `useIgnite` hook.

 The `useIgnite` hook implements all of the native Accounts SDK methods for easy out of the box use in a React Native apps.
 It also provides `isLoggingIn` and an `authState` object with properties `isLoggedIn`, `memberInfo` and `isConfigured`, these properties update themselves during and after authenticaion.